There's no doubt about it, good diabetes care takes a team.

 Sharing information and asking questions helps you make the most of each visit.
 Your goal is to develop a partnership with your doctor.

 Keep records of your glucose levels and symptoms to help you discover and track of patterns.
-You can discuss what you notice with your diabetes care team to improve your treatment.
+When learning about the best ways to lower blood sugar, you can discuss what you notice with your diabetes care team to improve your treatment.

 It's also important to maintain your own medical records.
 A provider can give you copies of your medical records upon request, notes HealthIT.
 With your records in hand, you have the same information about your health as your doctors.
 Keeping your medical records can also help you avoid the hassle of transferring your records if you visit a new doctor or specialist.